 It’s easy to see why a $500-, $700- or even $1,000-per-month student loan payment can really wreck your chances of buying a home.
 Following are some strategies to work around student loans.

 Pay off high-payment debt first.
 Don’t concentrate on your huge student loan balance.
 Pay off a car that has a high payment but a low balance.
-You want to eliminate as many high payments as possible, and a debt with $0 balance also comes with $0 payment.
+You want to eliminate as many high payments as possible, and debt with a $0 balance also comes with a $0 payment.

 Have the lender calculate your payment correctly.
 Lenders will “hit” you with a student loan payment equal to the actual payment, or 1% of the balance if it’s a deferred loan or the actual payment is not otherwise calculable.
 If you are on an income-driven repayment plan, the lender can use that lower payment instead of what would be owed if not on the program.